 - The Highlands, due to their higher elevation, they are misty and foggy throughout the year.
 Here the temperatures average about 13 degree Celsius.

 - The Central Valley has the best climate in the country with average temperatures of around 22 degrees Celsius.
 The temperatures tempered by a cool coastal breeze.

 - The Caribbean Coast has its own unique micro-climate.
 With trade winds keeping the weather hot and humid most of the year.
 It rains often and there is no real dry season.

 The coolest months of the year are November, December and January, with March through to May being the hottest.

-As most people in Costa Rica speak Spanish, it would be advisable to learn the language so you can fully understand and appreciate the people and their culture.
+As most people in Costa Rica speak Spanish, it would be advisable to learn the language.
+This will help you to engage, understand and appreciate the people and their culture.

-If you are retiring to Costa Rica from a first world country you will have some adjustments to make.
-The easiest will be from your current fast, frenetic, stressful lifestyle to the gentle, spirited, friendly, polite and kind "pura vida" Costa Rican way of life.
+If you are retiring to Costa Rica from a first world country you will have to make some adjustments.
+The easiest of these will be from your current fast, frenetic, stressful lifestyle to the gentle, spirited, friendly, polite and kind "pura vida" Costa Rican way of life.

 Adjusting to a new environment and culture may not be easy if you have not travelled a lot or lived in different countries.
 When retiring to Costa Rica, there will be changes which you should be willing to make.

 As with any major decision, when considering your options … take your time and do your homework.